 The Role of Your Doctor’s Advice

-Doctors usually recommend abstaining from vaginal intercourse until they confirm that healing is adequate.
-Follow-up appointments often include pelvic exams or ultrasounds to assess uterine recovery.
+Doctors usually recommend abstaining from vaginal intercourse until they confirm that healing is adequate or until bleeding and discharge have fully stopped.
+Follow-up appointments may include an exam or other assessment, depending on why the D&C was performed.

 If you have any doubts about resuming sex, consult your healthcare provider first.
 They know your specific case best and can tailor advice based on your healing progress and any underlying conditions.